The Derivational Complexity Induced by the Dependency Pair Method: Introduction

 To exemplify these results, we momentarily focus on polynomial interpretations as base technique.
-It is well-known that polynomial interpretations induce a double-exponential bound on the derivational complexity, compare~\cite{HL89}.
-Let $\RS$ be a TRS and suppose termination of $\RS$ has been established by applying the basic dependency pair method, where polynomial interpretations are used in the definition of the reduction pair employed.
-According to Result~(\ref{intro:1}) the derivational complexity function with respect to $\RS$ is an elementary function.
-On the other hand, if in addition dependency graphs or the usable rules criterion are used, then the Results~(\ref{intro:2}) and~(\ref{intro:3}) yield that the derivational complexity is (at most) primitive recursive.
+It is well-known that polynomial interpretations induce a double exponential bound on the derivational complexity~\cite{HL89}.
+Let $\RS$ be a TRS and suppose termination of $\RS$ has been established by applying the basic dependency pair method, where polynomial interpretations are used to define the employed reduction pair.
+According to result~(\ref{intro:dp}) the derivational complexity function with respect to $\RS$ is bounded by $2_5(\bO(n))$, i.e, by a tower of $2$s of height $5$ in $n$.
+On the other hand, if in addition the usable rules criterion or dependency graphs are used, then results~(\ref{intro:ur}) and~(\ref{intro:dg}) yield that the derivational complexity is (at most) primitive recursive.

 Thus seemingly easy refinements of the dependency pair method like dependency graphs may lead to noteworthy speed-ups of the growth rates of the derivational complexity function.
-On the other hand if strong techniques (with respect to the complexity induced) are employed in conjunction with the dependency pair method the derivational complexity of the analysed TRS will only depend on the complexity induced by the base technique.
+On the other hand if strong techniques (with respect to the complexity induced) are employed in conjunction with the dependency pair method, then the derivational complexity of the analysed TRS may only depend on the complexity induced by the base technique.

-Consider a version of the Ackermann function, introduced by Hofbauer~\cite{H92b} in a slightly simpler way, which we denote as $\RSa$.
-Other than Hofbauer's simpler formulation, termination of $\RSa$ can not be shown by KBO directly: